-As I write this, I’ve already seen the movie twice.
-I got a good cry in, complained about a few things, poked fun at Legolas, ooooh’ed and aaaah’ed at the costumes, and generally did what obsessed fangirls do best: obsess.
+The final voyage into Middle Earth set sale a little over five years ago… at least in regards to the last film.
+As I write this, I’ve already seen the movie several times.
+When I re-watched the Hobbit: Battle of the Five Armies, I still find myself complaining about a few things, poking fun at Legolas, ooooh’ed and aaaah’ed at the costumes, and generally did what obsessed fangirls do best… obsess.

 But I’m not here to regale you with a review of the movie and all the things it did right, or its sins.
-Just wait for the How It Should Have Ended, if that’s what you want.
+Just check out How It Should Have Ended, if that’s what you really want.

 Instead, I’m here to remind you that even though we’re not getting any more movies, you don’t have to leave Middle-earth for good.
 Just take matters into your own hands.
-Throw your own Hobbit-themed game night and cook up a feast worthy of Bag End.
+Throw your own Hobbit-themed party and cook up a feast worthy of Bag End.

-So here it is: Everything you need to plan a spectacular Hobbit-themed game night, from the games to the food.
-If you want to work in a movie marathon, or even just turn the soundtracks on for background noise, by all means go for it.
+So I’ve put together everything you need to plan a spectacular Hobbit-themed party, from the best games to play and even the food to cook.
+If you want to work in a Lord of the Rings movie marathon, or even just turn the soundtracks on for background noise, by all means go for it.

 After all, in the words of Thorin Oakenshield himself, “If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.”